 Gone are the days of selling all things to all your customers using a cliché marketing tactic!
 It does not work that way anymore.

 Customer segmentation analytics is a process that allows businesses to find sub-categories or segments of customers within the market.
-Assessing customers and splitting them into different segments that might purchase more of a particular product or buy more frequently actually helps to create tailored marketing efforts and communication strategies.
-Useful customer data to help companies identify clear segments is widely available on the internet.
+Assessing customers and splitting them into different parts that might purchase a particular product or buy more frequently helps to create tailored marketing efforts and communication strategies.
+Valuable customer data to help companies identify clear segments is widely available online.
 Tools like text analysis and data mining are very effective for this purpose.

 How important is real-time customer analytics?